 Tell them you’ll make them a website when you complete school!
 Tell them you’ll use your new skills to teach your cousin.

 Sometimes people will surprise you.
 What can your new skills do for them?
-Maybe your uncle Jack wants to look good in front of the grandparents so he can get their money when they die.
-Maybe your aunt wants to get rid of some money so Jack won’t buy that Mazda Miata he’s been talking about.
+Maybe your aunt Mary Jane wants to look good in front of the grandparents so she can get their money when they die.
+Maybe your Uncle wants to get rid of some money so that Mary Jane won’t buy that Mazda Miata she’s been talking about.
 Tell them you’ll take them on vacation when you’re rich.

 Seriously.
 Show them that you are serious – and keep doing research.
 Maybe you can find some partial scholarships.
 Ask your grandparents.
 You never know… they might have some inheritance for you – and well… it’s going to be a lot more useful now.
 That’s a tricky subject / but it’s worth exploring.
 There might be some stock somewhere… or some weird money stuff that everyone forgot about… or some old favor that someone owes someone from jail – or who knows… but – if you don’t ask… you won’t know.

 Have the people who are on the fence about helping you - talk directly to the school/instructor